ugxls/ugxls/README.md

 -  I’m currently pursuing a Masters of Science degree in Data Analytics at Clark University
 -  I’m looking to collaborate on projects that involve predictive analytics, data storytelling, and interactive visualizations.
 If you have an exciting data project or idea, I'd love to hear about it!
 -   You can reach me via email at azubuineugochukwu@gmail.com or connect with me on LinkedIn at www.linkedin.com/in/ugochukwuazubuine/
--  Fun fact: In my free time, I love playing basketball, video games and chess
+-  Fun fact: In my free time, I love playing soccer, basketball, video games or chess.

 <!---
 ugxls/ugxls is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.